 R.4.5.A: The draft specification shall define a simple bi-directional relay that is limited to two hops only.
 [Nov 2012 meeting minutes, 11-12/1330r0]

 R.4.5.B: The draft specification shall support the concept of sharing one TXOP for relay (for explicit ACK exchange) to reduce the number of channel contentions.
 [Nov 2012 meeting minutes, 11-12/1330r0]

+The draft specification shall define a Relayed Frame bit in the Frame Control field for TXOP operation.
+[13/0288r0]

+The draft specification shall define a Relayed Frame bit in the NDP ACK SIG for TXOP operation.
+[13/0288r0]

+TXOP sharing operation: [13/0288r0]

+When a Relay receives a valid frame, the Relay may response with

+An Implicit ACK in next-hop transmission after SIFS, if Relay has received Relayed Frame bit set to 1

+An ACK after SIFS with Relayed Frame bit set to 1, and continue with next-hop DATA transmission after SIFS

+An ACK after SIFS with Relayed Frame bit set to 0, and does not continue to use the remaining TXOP

+A relay may set Relayed Frame bit to 1 only if it has received a More Data bit set to 0.

 R.4.5.C: The draft specification shall define a flow control mechanism at the relay.
 [Nov 2012 meeting minutes, 11-12/1330r0]